broadinstitute/long-read-pipelines/scripts/monitor/collecting_metadata_and_runtime_metrics.md

 ## Prerequisite and assumptions

-We assume the the job was submitted using [cromshell](https://github.com/broadinstitute/cromshell) and controlled under a cromwell server.
+We assume the job was submitted using [cromshell](https://github.com/broadinstitute/cromshell) and controlled under a cromwell server.

 --------------------------------------
 ## How does it work?
 Quick glance